A Comprehensive Guide to Setting Up Your Go Development Environment

 - Module download errors (e.g.,

-):- Cause: Network issues, corporate proxy, or
+go: module download failed):- Cause: Network issues, corporate proxy, or

-misconfiguration. - Solution: Check your internet connection.
+GOPROXYmisconfiguration. - Solution: Check your internet connection.
 If behind a proxy, set

-or a company proxy. - Example for Shell:
+HTTP_PROXYandHTTPS_PROXYenvironment variables, and possiblyGOPROXYtodirector a company proxy. - Example for Shell:

-- Example for Windows PowerShell:
+export GOPROXY=https://proxy.golang.org,direct - Example for Windows PowerShell:

 $env:GOPROXY='https://proxy.golang.org,direct'